All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How long does it take for the dual-agonist effect to kick in?

 Most people begin to notice appetite changes within the first one to two weeks.
-However, the full metabolic benefits of dual-receptor activation build over time as your dose is titrated upward.
+But the full metabolic benefits of dual-receptor activation build over time as your dose is titrated upward.
 Providers typically follow a gradual dose escalation schedule over several months to minimize side effects and maximize results.

 Ready to Take the Next Step?